dicekeys/seeded-crypto/doxygen/Key-Derivation Options JSON Format.md

 In addition to the fields specified by this library, this format can be extended to support additional fields.
 This library will ignore those fields when processing the JSON format, but since those fields are part of the JSON string, they will be part of the seed used to derive the output.
 No matter how small the change to the JSON string, whether the insertion of a new field or the insertion of a white-space character, will cause an entirely different key to be derived.

-So, for example, an arbitrary salt could be extended when generating a SymmetricKey as illustred by this key-derivation options JSON string:
+So, for example, an arbitrary salt could be extended when deriving a SymmetricKey as illustred by this key-derivation options JSON string:
 ```
 {
     "keyType": "SymmetricKey",